mchowning/WeatherApiKata/README.md

         WAKAppDelegate *appDelegate = [[WAKAppDelegate alloc] init];

             /* Manually run the application:didFinishLaunchingWithOptions: method,
-               passing nil arguments because our test should be affected by the arguments */ [appDelegate application:nil didFinishLaunchingWithOptions:nil];
+               passing nil arguments because our test should not be affected by the arguments */
+        [appDelegate application:nil didFinishLaunchingWithOptions:nil];

         [[appDelegate.window.rootViewController should] beKindOfClass:[WAKViewController class]];